turi-code/userguide/data_formats_and_sources/spark_integration.md

 ####<a name="limitations">Limitations
 1. GraphLab 1.5 only supports Spark Master on local.
-We are working on a better Spark integration with more extensive functionalities for a future release including support for Spark standalone and yarn cluster execution modes, launching GraphLab jobs on the Spark environment, and parallel model training and evaluation on RDDs.
+We are working on a better Spark integration with more extensive functionalities for the upcoming release.
+This will include support for Spark standalone and yarn cluster execution modes, launching GraphLab jobs on the Spark environment, and distributed model training and evaluation on RDDs.